 They are probably the most flavoursome version of stuffed mussels I’ve tried whilst in Abruzzo, learnt on a day’s fish cookery course with Italia Sweet Italia and despite being a little fiddly worth the effort even if you’re not eating them fanned by gentle Adriatic breezes on a trabocco.

-- 4 tablespoons of finely chopped Flat Leaf Parsley
+- 4 tbs Flat Leaf Parsley finely chopped

 - 2 Cloves Garlic

 - 2 Tomatoes

 - Prepare the stuffing by rubbing the slices of bread into fine breadcrumbs, mix in the Parmesan, egg, 1 clove of garlic very finely chopped, the parsley and and a tablespoon of olive oil.

 - Tap the mussels and do not use if they don't close.
 Scrub them with a brush and de-beard the mussels, removing any which are chipped or broken.
 Soak the mussels in luke warm water as they slowly open insert the point of a knife into the opening cutting the muscle that attaches it to the shell.
 Open its shell a little but don't break its hinge.

 - Fill the mussels with approximately a teaspoon of stuffing and then press them close.

 - In a fying pan sauté the remaining clove of garlic in a generous amount of olive oil, add chopped parsley and your 2 tomatoes roughly chopped and add the mussels ontop.
 Cook for a minimum of 20 minutes.